 Just like dogs—and unlike other cat breeds—the Lykoi love to play fetch and will sometimes bring their toys back to their owners.
 They are also very loyal and protective, which makes them excellent feline companions!

 Since they are such a new breed, it’s still unclear which health issues are most common in wolf cats.
 However, it’s safe to assume that—just like Sphynx cats—they could be prone to respiratory diseases and skin cancer due to their lack of fur and exposed skin.

 For the same reason, they are considered exclusively indoor cats and might need a warm bed or a few sweaters in winter.

 The Lykoi gene is recessive, meaning both parents must carry the gene for their offspring to inherit it.
 That’s why wolf cats are so rare—chances are, without the recent human intervention, they would have been easily swept away into nonexistence by inbreeding and natural selection.

-Hence, though some Lykoi cats are still born to feral cat colonies, the vast majority owe their existence to human breeders and the original breeding program, which circumvented inbreeding issues by outcrossing with shorthair black cats, as the mother of the first litter was a regular domestic cat.
+Hence, though some Lykoi Cats are still born in feral cat colonies, the vast majority owe their existence to human breeders and the original breeding program, which circumvented inbreeding issues by outcrossing with shorthair black cats, as the mother of the first litter was a regular domestic cat.